Albert Mensinga Creative

 Review 2002 Alfa Romeo 916 Spider 2.0 TS Phase 2b Lusso

-The quick and agile 147 belongs to my wife, and it seemed time to get myself a car of my own.
+The quick and agile and reliable 147 belongs to my wife, and it seemed time to get myself a car of my own.
 What can be more cool than two Twinspark powered Alfa Romeo cars parked in front of our house?
 Exactly…

 Because of the practicality of this impractical car – and because so many have weird ideas or no clue what a 916 is about – I decided to honour this epic piece of design with my basic review.

-Summer Vreddies and Teardrop originals: bliss
+April 2024: summer Vreddies and Teardrop originals: bliss

 Basics